-SSE has medium-term carbon targets which have been approved by the Science Based Target Initiative (SBTi): reduce the carbon intensity (scope 1) of electricity generated by 60% by 2030 from 2018 base year; reduce absolute scope 1 and 2 GHG emissions by 40% by 2030 from 2018 base year; reduce absolute GHG emissions from use of products sold (scope 3) by 50% by 2034 from 2018 base year and engage with 50% of suppliers by spend to set an SBT by 2024.

-SSE has joined the 'Race to Zero' and is a Principal Partner of the UK Government's presidency of COP26.
+SSE set its own ambition to achieve net zero carbon emissions across all its operations by 2050, covering direct and indirect emissions, or its scope 1, 2 and 3 GHG emissions.
+SSE has medium-term carbon targets which have been approved by the Science Based Target Initiative: reduce the carbon intensity (scope 1) of electricity generated by 80% by 2030 from 2018 base year; reduce absolute scope 1 and 2 GHG emissions by 72.5% by 2030 from 2018 base year; reduce absolute GHG emissions from use of products sold (scope 3) by 50% by 2034 from 2018 base year and engage with 50% of suppliers by spend to set a science-based target by 2024.
+SSE has joined the 'Race to Zero' and was a Principal Partner of the UK Government's presidency of COP26.